 Should the Mavic 3 include a Smart Controller?

-Online polls suggest that 13% of people want Mavic 3 to come with a Smart Controller and 70% of people said the price should be the same with the Smart Controller being added.
+Online polls suggest that 13% of people want Mavic 3 to come with a Smart Controller and 70% of people said the price should be the same with an added Smart Controller.
 16% of voters don’t want the Smart Controller with the Mavic 3.

 Mavic 3 to use the DJI Fly app?